ChromiaProject/directory-chain/.junie/guidelines.md

 ### Versioning

-The project follows semantic versioning with the format `a.b.c`:
-- `a`: Major version (1 for Directory 1)
-- `b`: Minor version / API version (queries and operations)
-- `c`: Patch version / internal changes

 When changing API (queries and operations), update the version in `version.rell`.
 For changes to `nm_api` or `cm_api`, update their respective versions as well.

 When changing API (queries and operations) in Economy Chain, update the version in `economy_chain/version.rell`.

+The project follows semantic versioning with the format `a.b.c`:
+- `a`: Major version (1 for now)
+- `b`: Minor version / Directory Chain API version, should match `version.rell`
+- `c`: Patch version / API changes in any other chain (e.g., Economy Chain)

 ### Dependencies on PMC Tool